 This workshop invites conservators and registrars working with media artworks in museums to gain an understanding of the different components involved in documenting and preserving media artworks for the sake of preservation and future presentations.

-.
-Payment is by invoice and needs to be complete prior to the start of the workshop.
+Payment is by invoice and needs to be completed prior to the start of the workshop.

 The workshop will take place at LIMA, Arie Biemondstraat 111, 1054 PD Amsterdam.